 - other government libraries.

-For more information on eligibility, please see Questions and answers for Canadian libraries in light of LAC's contract with OCLC.
+For more information on eligibility, please see Questions and answers for Canadian libraries about Voilà and Aurora.

 Canadian libraries that are not eligible for financial support should contact OCLC to determine pricing for copy cataloguing and ILL services.

 For libraries that do not subscribe to OCLC services, there are several options available for ILL and copy cataloguing services.
-Please see Questions and answers for Canadian libraries in light of LAC's contract with OCLC.
+Please see Questions and answers for Canadian libraries about Voilà and Aurora.

 Please allow approximately six weeks for LAC to respond to your funding application.